-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing," on page 55 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing," on page 91 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Symptom Action

-A cover lock is broken, an LED is not working, or a similar If the part is a CRU, replace it.
+Symptom Action If the part is a CRU, replace it.
 If the part is a FRU, the part must be replaced by a trained service technician.

-problem has occurred.